-These financial statements are prepared for the use of the Company and the ultimate holding Company, HCL Technologies Limited, to comply with the requirements of the Act.
+As explained in note 1(a), these financial statements are prepared for the use by the Company and the Ultimate Holding Company, HCL Technologies Limited, to comply with the requirements of the Act.
 These financial statements are not the statutory financial statements of the Company.
-As a result, these financial statements may not be suitable for any other purpose.
+As a result, these financial statements may not be suitable for another purpose.
 Our report must not be copied, disclosed, quoted, or referred to, in correspondence or discussion, in whole or in part to anyone other than the purpose for which it has been issued without our prior written consent.

-For B S R & Co.
+For BSR & Co.
 LLP